dannysam2k5/dannysam2k5/README.md

 I am Daniel, a seasoned Data professional with a fresh Master's Degree in Artificial Intelligence.
 - 🔭 Currently, I'm rocking the data world as a Data Analyst at Bibimoney.
-- 🌱 I’m also applying cutting-edge algorithms to solve business challenges and enhance the decision-making process.
+- 🌱 I’m currently applying cutting-edge algorithms to solve business challenges and enhance the decision-making process.
 - ⚡ I always leverage my DBA roots to ensure robust data architecture and smooth information flow.

 ---